itsahmed-dev/DartLanguage/Documentation/Comments.md

 # Comments

 Comments are a set of statements that are not executed by the Dart compiler and interpreter.
-The use of comments makes it easy for humans to understand the source code[^1].
+The use of comments makes it easy for humans to understand the source code[comments].

 ## Single Line Comment